This post may contain affiliate links. Please read my disclosure for more information.

 If you have a skillset that’s narrow or work in a dying field (like one that’s becoming more automated) then it may be really hard to replace your income.
 You should go with 6 months, and start looking at side hustles to diversify your income.

 Most individuals and couples will fall somewhere in the middle of these.
 There’s no wrong answer when saving an emergency fund.
-(Obviously you’re beating most Americans by just seeking out this info.)
+(You’re beating most Americans by just one.)
 Balance out the “securities & insecurities” of your financial landscape and decide for yourself.

 If we both lost our jobs we would have enough side income to keep us going until he found a new job and I could ramp up freelancing to fully replace my lost income.
 So at $2,000 monthly expenses, we plan on having an even $10,000 emergency fund.
 This might increase when we have a kid but it feels good right now.